 17.12.11.
 Latimer Sq / Hereford St / Madras St, NE view, abandoned Park Tower On Latimer would be restored, 2019

-Latimer Sq / Hereford St: Opp St Johns Church demolition site, Beaufort House, part demolished.
-It would be fully demolished for flats.
+Latimer Sq / Hereford St: Opposite St Johns Church demolition-site, Beaufort House was part-demolished.
+It would be fully demolished for new apartments.

 17.12.11.
 Steel mesh fence cordon.
 Part demolished Beaufort House, Hereford St / Madras St / Latimer Sq.
 It would be fully demolished for flats